tariqs26/tariqs26/README.md

 ### Hi there 👋, I’m Saad
-- 🎓I’m studying Computer Science at McMaster University
+- 🎓I’m a second year Computer Science student at McMaster University
+- 🔭 I’m currently working on an app to track job applications, and a review site for campgrounds
 - 🌱 I’m currently learning node.js, express.js, mongoDB, postgreSQL, next.js, prisma
-- 📫 You can reach out to me on [linkedin](https://www.linkedin.com/in/saad-tariq-cs/)
+- 📫 Feel free to reach out to me on [linkedin](https://www.linkedin.com/in/saad-tariq-cs/)
+- 💬 Ask me about anything related to web development
 <!--
 **tariqs26/tariqs26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->